On this page

 - Private communication information concerning emails, text or direct messages, phone calls, and voicemails

-The ADPPA requires that covered entities follow its rules in four different areas:
+The ADPPA requires that covered entities follow its rules in the following areas:

 - Data minimization